Area bound by Weymouth Road, Roscommon Road, Browns Road and Russell Road.

-Auckland Transport (AT) are proposing to make road safety improvements on residential streets in Manurewa to provide a safer environment for all road users.
-Provide feedback on the proposed road safety improvements proposed for Manurewa.
+Auckland Transport (AT) have made road safety improvements on residential streets in Manurewa to provide a safer environment for all road users.

 - Read the public feedback and outcome of the site specific consultation.

-- Public engagement for the proposed road safety improvements planned for Manurewa.
+- Public engagement for road safety improvements in Manurewa.

 - Read the feedback report.